ChorusOne/opus-pool-sdk/book/guide/4-unstake.md

 {% hint style="warning" %}

 To unstake your entire ETH amount, you may need to burn your osETH tokens first.
 Burning osETH reclaims the underlying staked ETH.
-For detailed steps, see the [burning section][burn].
+For detailed steps, see the [Burning osETH section][burn].

 {% endhint %}